robbiemcmullense/se-web-ui/src-core/src/components/stepper/readme.md

 ### `next(validate: boolean) => Promise<void>`

 Call the `next` method to navigate to the next step from the step that is currently selected.
-This will not work if the next step is required and not validated.
+This will not work in linear mode if the next step is not validated.

 #### Returns